 The Graduate Research Awards were established in 1984 to recognize and encourage excellence in graduate studies in the sciences and technologies of interest to AVS.
 Each consists of a cash award, a certificate, and reimbursed travel support to attend the International Symposium.

 , University of Chicago

-Whose main research focuses on examining ice chemistry interactions and reactions, aiming to understand molecular complexity and abundances in terrestrial and astrophysical environments.
+Who is examining ice chemistry interactions and reactions, to understand molecular complexity and abundances in terrestrial and astrophysical environments.

 , Cornell University

-Whose main research focus is on molecular-scale polymer thin film and nanoparticle design to program the behavior of bacteria.
+Who is studying molecular-scale polymer thin film and nanoparticle design to program the behavior of bacteria.

 , Colorado School of Mines

-Whose main research focus is on multi-technique, multi-scale microscopic and spectroscopic characterization of polymer electrolyte membrane fuel cell and electrolyzer catalysts, catalyst layers, and electrodes.
+Who uses several multi-scale microscopic and spectroscopic characterization techniques to study polymer electrolyte membrane fuel cells and electrolyzer catalysts, catalyst layers, and electrodes.

 For more information, please contact Angela Klink, AVS, email@example.com